Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Michal spoke about how she moved from her work in public relations to become a business owner in an area she had loved for many years - art in threads.

-Michal shares her experience with the children, speaking about her work as an entrepreneur, the process of defining a target audience, marketing to said target audience, the challenges she has met and overcome, or still deals with, how she uses Facebook to market her business, and how she distinguishes Art in Threads from other businesses in the same field.
+Michal shares her experience with the children, speaking about her work as an entrepreneur, the process of defining a target audience, marketing to a target audience, the challenges she has met and overcome, or still deals with, how she uses Facebook to market her business, and how she distinguishes Art in Threads from other businesses in the same field.

 Read about Michal's first lecture in 2013 here.